Resources for Current Students

 Visit our Careers & Alumni page for a listing of where degrees can lead to in employment.
 Also visit Additional Connections/Resources for a listing of Trent-specific environmental groups, and follow us on social media for news postings and current opportunities.

-Health & Safety training programs, including 'Science Safety' for working in labs, can be found here.
+Health & Safety training programs, including 'Science Safety' for working in labs, can be found on the Trent University Health & Safety page.